waveshareteam/LCD-show/README.md

 ### Description:

 This is a 4inch TFT LCD with resistive touch panel, has 480x320 resolution.
 Support up to 125MHz high-speed SPI signal transmission provide you a clear and stable display effect.
 Can directly plug to any revision of Raspberry Pi.
-Driver is provided for Raspbian/Ubuntu Mate/kali and Retropie.
+Driver is provided for Raspbian/Ubuntu Mate/kali and Retropie(Can only display when working with Retropie).

 ### Website: